Registration for the 2025 festival is closed and final.

 - Limited to 15 participants.

-(This is the same trip as F2 & Su2) Come visit Chico Basin Ranch, an 87,000-acre family run, working cattle ranch that operates on the high prairie 30 miles southeast of Colorado Springs.
-Its sprawling ranges of short-grass and sand-sage prairie, spring-fed lakes, creeks, and pools are home to diverse populations of birds, pronghorn, deer, fish, prairie dogs, coyote, badgers, and much more.
-Visit the bird banding station, then go on a guided bird walk.
+(This is the same trip as Th2 and F1) Come visit Chico Basin Ranch, an 87,000-acre working cattle ranch that operates on the high prairie 30 miles southeast of Colorado Springs.
+Its sprawling ranges of short-grass and sand-sage prairie, spring-fed lakes, creeks, and pools are home to diverse populations of birds, pronghorn, deer, fish, prairie dogs, coyotes, badgers, and much more.
+Visit the bird-banding station, then go on a guided bird walk.
 If you have one, bring a walkie-talkie so the cars can communicate as they travel.

 - Appropriate for all levels of birders, age 10 and older.